Our Focus

 Advances in immuno-stimulatory and anti-immunosuppressive therapeutics have revolutionized cancer treatment.
 However, novel immunotherapeutics with these dual functions are not frequently constructed.
 We have used our TOBITM platform to construct a heterodimeric bifunctional fusion molecule, HCW9218, capable of immuno-stimulatory as well as anti-immunosuppressive activity.
 HCW9218 potently activates NK cells and CD8+ T cells in vitro and in vivo to promote their proliferative and metabolic activities and enhances their cytotoxicity against tumor targets.
 This fusion complex also exhibited TGF-β neutralizing activity in vitro and sequestered plasma TGF-β in mice and non-human primates.

-In addition, preliminary human data readouts from our ongoing Phase1/1b clinical trials to evaluate HCW9218 in solid tumors have provided encouraging data that is consistent with our preclinical findings.
+HCW Biologics holds the perpetual, non-exclusive worldwide license to develop an immunotherapeutic treatment for ovarian cancer based on HCW9218 in combination with neoadjuvant chemotherapy.
+This treatment is currently being evaluated in a Phase 2 clinical study.
+Preliminary human data readouts from our Phase1 clinical trials to evaluate HCW9218 in solid tumors provided encouraging data consistent with our preclinical findings.
 For further details, see our published scientific paper entitled “Immunotherapeutic HCW9218 Augments Anti-tumor Activity of Chemotherapy via NK Cell Mediated Reduction of Therapy Induced Senescent Cells,” Molecular Therapy (2022) 30:1171-1187.

 The Company recently published a pivotal scientific paper in Aging Cell entitled, “Immunotherapeutic approach to reduce senescent cells and alleviate senescence-associated secretary phenotype in mice,” with Dr. Hing C. Wong, the Company’s Founder and CEO, as lead and corresponding author.
 For further details, see Shrestha N. et al., “Immunotherapeutic Approach to Reduce Senescent Cells and Alleviate Senescence-Associated Secretory Phenotype in Mice,” Aging Cell 2023 Mar 26:e13806.